"From my heart and from my hand

 - The "Captain Proton" adventures on Star Trek: Voyager were an unabashed celebration of this trope (somehow fitting for the Star Trek that tended to veer away the most from scientific plausibility).

 - Homaged in the Star Trek: Deep Space Nine episode "Far Beyond The Stars" where Captain Sisko falls into a coma and dreams that he's a science fiction writer for the 1950s Pulp Magazine "Incredible Tales".
+Or is he sci-fi writer Benny Russel escaping into a delusion based on his own writing?

 - Power Rangers occasionally falls into this in its technology-based seasons.